OpenVoiceOS/ovos-docker/README.md

 git+https://github.com/NeonGeckoCom/neon-tts-plugin-polly.git@fix/whatever # Specific branch of a plugin on GitHub
 ```

-The `ovos_audio` container must be restarted if a change occurs in the `tts.list` file.
+The `ovos_audio` container must be restarted if a change occurs in the `audio.list` file.

 ### STT